Smittyman50/smittyman50.github.io/amateur-radio.md

 This setup includes:
 - USB soundcard interface
-- Virtual KISS interface for testing (`socat`)
+- Virtual KISS interface for testing
 - APRS-IS forwarding
 - Packet filtering and parsing
-- Optional APRX integration
+- APRX integration

 The **TM-D700A** is used for monitoring and voice, not APRS.